 Claire: What was the experience like working with Dataiku Academics?

 Shelly: I was really appreciative of the team.
-To get the free licenses was super nice, it made things a lot easier, given the workloads we had going on, with this, other things in the class, personal life, work, that was just really, really helpful.
+To get the free licenses was super nice,.
+It made things a lot easier, given the workloads we had going on with this, other things in the class, personal life, work, that was just really, really helpful.

 Melanie: Dataiku totally exceeded my expectations, it blew them out of the water.
 I had experience with other online sites like Azure and AWS, so I thought it would just be like a clone of that and it wasn't.
-I am kind of sold on this product, especially with the ability to easily integrate into our web app and publish it.
+I am sold on this product, especially with the ability to easily integrate into our web app and publish it.
 I'm quite the fan.